 Frequently Asked Questions

 Galette is a French word for a pastry similar to a pie or tart.
 Crostata is the Italian term for the same thing.
 To make a galette, a pastry dough is folded over a sweetened fruit filling (though there are savory versions, too).
 It can be baked on a simple cookie sheet, not requiring a special baking dish.

 Can this Fruit Tart Dough be Made Ahead?

 The dough can be kept in the refrigerator for a day or two, or it can be wrapped airtight and frozen for a month.
 Thaw still wrapped, in the refrigerator.
 It is convenient to roll the dough into rounds, place parchment between each round, and freeze them wrapped in plastic; this way, you´ll need only about 20 minutes to defrost a round of dough at room temperature before it can be filled, folded into a galette, and baked.

 Can the Dough be Made by Hand?

 Yes, definitely.
-If you have a pastry blender (affiliate link), a hand tool to cut the butter into the dry ingredients, it can easily be made without a food processor.
+If you have a pastry blender, which is a hand tool to cut the butter into the dry ingredients, it can easily be made without a food processor.
 I’ve also used two table knives in lieu of the pastry blender.

 How do you Store a Berry Galette?